waterbear-cloud/paco/docs/aim-config.rst

 .. _aim-config:

-What is AIM Configuration?
+AIM Configuration Overview
 ==========================

-AIM configuration is intended to be a complete description of an cloud Infrastructure-as-Code project.
+AIM configuration is intended to be a complete declarative description of an Infrastructure-as-Code cloud project.
 These files semantically describe cloud resources and logical groupings of those resources.
 The contents of these files describe accounts, networks, environments, applications, services, and monitoring configuration.

 The AIM configuration files are parsed into a Python object model by the library ``aim.models``.
 This object model is used by AIM Orchestration to provision AWS resources using CloudFormation.
-However, the object model is a standalone Python package and can be used to work with cloud infrastructure semantically for other uses.
+However, the object model is a standalone Python package and can be used to work with cloud infrastructure semantically with other tooling.

 File format overview